 Use of Multiple Test Groups.
-Upon concluding that vehicles from several test groups (which may include test groups from different model years) share common characteristics that provide a reasonable basis to conclude that the results of enforcement testing would be applicable to vehicles in more than one test group, the Executive Officer may determine, on a case-by-case basis and using good engineering judgment, that the appropriate motor vehicle class for enforcement testing includes vehicles from more than one test group.
+Upon concluding that vehicles from several test groups (which may include test groups from different model years) share common characteristics that provide a reasonable basis to conclude that the results of enforcement testing would be applicable to vehicles in more than one test group, the Executive Officer may determine, on a case-by-case basis and using good engineering judgment, that the appropriate motor vehicle class for enforcement testing to determine compliance includes vehicles from more than one test group.

 Exclusion of Motor Vehicle Class That Exceeds Useful Life.
 Except for testing to determine whether a battery SOH indication or other standardized data requirement has been designed to deactivate or designed to report less accurately based on age or mileage, the Executive Officer shall not conduct enforcement testing of a motor vehicle class in which the vehicles, on average, exceed the useful life required under the applicable regulation.
-For purposes of this section, the Executive Officer shall determine that vehicles, on average, exceed the useful life if the motor vehicle class: exceeds 10 years in age for light-duty vehicles subject to a 10-year and 150,000 mile useful life; exceeds 14 years in age for light-duty vehicles with a gross vehicle weight rating (GVWR) of less than or equal to 6,000 pounds that are subject to a 15-year and 150,000 mile useful life; or exceeds 12 years in age for light-duty vehicles with a GVWR of greater than 6,000 pounds and less than or equal to 8,500 pounds that are subject to a 15-year and 150,000 mile useful life.
+For purposes of this section, the Executive Officer shall determine that vehicles, on average, exceed the useful life if the motor vehicle class: exceeds 10 years in age for zero emission vehicles subject to a 10-year and 150,000 mile useful life under title 13, CCR, section 1962.4(d)(2); exceeds 14 years in age for plug-in hybrid electric vehicles with a gross vehicle weight rating (GVWR) of less than or equal to 6,000 pounds that are subject to a 15-year and 150,000 mile useful life under title 13, CCR, section 1961.4(d)(2)(A); or exceeds 12 years in age for plug-in hybrid electric vehicles with a GVWR of greater than 6,000 pounds and less than or equal to 8,500 pounds that are subject to a 15-year and 150,000 mile useful life under title 13, CCR, section 1961.4(d)(2)(A).

 Size of Test Sample Group.
 After determining the motor vehicle class to be tested, the Executive Officer shall determine the appropriate number of vehicles to include in the test sample group for enforcement testing in accordance with the following:

 Durability Test Sample Size.
 For durability testing, the Executive Officer shall follow the provisions of CCR, title 13, section 2137 regarding test sample size.
-In accordance with section 2137, the Executive Officer shall test vehicles that have been procured following the protocol of subsection § (e)(2)(C) below and meet the selection criteria of subsection (e)(2)(D)1. below to determine the durability characteristics of the motor vehicle class being tested.

 SOH Test Sample Size.
 For standardized battery SOH parameter accuracy testing, the Executive Officer shall follow the provisions of CCR, title 13, section 2137 regarding test sample size.
-In accordance with section 2137, the Executive Officer shall test vehicles that have been procured following the protocol of subsection § (e)(2)(C) and meet the selection criteria of subsection (e)(2)(D) to determine the in-use SOH parameter performance of the motor vehicle class being tested.

-Other Standardized Data Test Sample Size.
-In determining compliance with the standardized data requirements of CCR, title 13, section 1962.5 (excluding durability and SOH), the Executive Officer shall determine, on a case-by-case basis and using good engineering judgment, the number of vehicles meeting the selection criteria of subsection (e)(2)(D)4. needed to assure that the results of such testing may be reasonably attributed to the motor vehicle class.
+Other Requirements for Test Sample Size.
+In determining compliance with the requirements of CCR, title 13, sections 1962.3, 1962.4, or 1962.5 (excluding durability and SOH), the Executive Officer shall determine, on a case-by-case basis and using good engineering judgment, the number of vehicles meeting the selection criteria of subsection (e)(2)(D)4. needed to assure that the results of such testing may be reasonably attributed to the motor vehicle class.
 The Executive Officer's determination shall be based upon the nature of the potential noncompliance and the scope of the motor vehicle class.
 The test sample group may be as few as two test vehicles.

 Protocol for Procuring Vehicles for Test Sample Group.